 - Emergency Procedures for Occupants

-- · Fire Hazards
+- Fire Hazards

 - Fire Prevention Policies

 - Fire Extinguishment, Control and Confinement

-Property management must maintain a current list of persons requiring assistance in the event of an evacuation.

-Fire Wardens must maintain a current list of persons requiring assistance only for their designated areas.
+Property management, along with the Chief Fire Warden, must maintain a current list of persons requiring assistance in the event of an evacuation.
+Fire Wardens and Assistant Fire Wardens must maintain a current list of persons requiring assistance only for their designated areas.
 (Refer to Appendix C)